openstack/ha-guide/doc/ha-guide/source/hardware-ha.rst

 =============================================
-Hardware considerations for High Availability
+Hardware considerations for high availability
 =============================================

 [TODO: Provide a minimal architecture example for HA,